Aria427/Blog/README.md

 2. Personalize `siteMetadata.js` (site related information)
 3. Modify the content security policy in `next.config.js` if you want to use other analytics provider or a commenting solution other than giscus.
-4. Personalize `authors/default.md` (main author)
-5. Modify `projectsData.ts`
+4. Modify `projectsData.ts`
-6. Modify `headerNavLinks.ts` to customize navigation links
+5. Modify `headerNavLinks.ts` to customize navigation links
-7. Add blog posts
+6. Add blog posts
-8. Deploy on Vercel
+7. Deploy on Vercel

 ## Installation